SK7Cosmo/Handwriting-in-the-Void/README.md

+## 🔄 Workflow

+### 📌 Data Processing & Input
+- Capture real-time video using webcam
+- Detect colored object (green bottle cap in this case) using OpenCV
+- Track motion to simulate handwriting in air
+- Convert tracked path into image format
+---
+### 🧠 Models Used
+- OpenCV for real-time tracking and preprocessing
+- Multilayer Perceptron (MLP) for alphabet classification

+> The system recognizes English alphabets written in air and predicts them in real time.
+---
+## 🚀 How to Run

-First compile **MLP Model.py** to build your MLP model to predict the alphabets
+1. Compile and run `MLP Model.py` to build and train the MLP model to recognize alphabets
+2. Then run `Handwriting_recognizer.py`

-Then, compile **Handwriting_recognizer.py** and *start writing with a bottle cap in front of web cam*
+3. Use a green bottle cap in front of the webcam
+4. Start writing in the air in front of the webcam to get predictions

+> ⚠️ NOTE:
-NOTE: I have made the input to be taken in real time from ***Webcam***.
-If needed, you can make the model to take a preloaded video as the input
+> - The system currently takes input in real time using a webcam
+> - You can modify it to accept a preloaded video as input if needed
+---
+## 🛠️ Core Packages Used

+- OpenCV
+- Keras
+- NumPy
+- Pandas
+---